RasmusDalgaard/TestSP1/README.md

 4. Place end-cap somewhere near.
 5. Pick up toothbrush so that the brush side is on the left facing you.
 6. Bring end of toothpaste and brush of toothbrush togehter.
-7. Squeeze toothpaste until an amount similar to the size of a bean is on the brush.
+7. Squeeze toothpaste until half the size of the brush is covered by the toothpaste.
 8. While holding the toothbrush in right hand using pinky, ring, and middlefinger.
 Pick up end-cap.
 9. Screw end-cap clock-wise onto the end of the toothpaste.
 10. Place toothepaste back where found.